 - 1. We support sufficient taxation of alcohol and legal recreational drugs to pay for addiction treatment programs. - 2.
 We recommend that latecomer fees be paid to the original developer and calculated the same as public latecomer fees. - 3.
-We support municipal taxes on public utility fees be limited to the rate on private utilities. - 4.
 We support the extension of the federal inheritance tax, with a reasonable inflation factor to be applied periodically to the exclusion amount.
-(2013) - 5.
+(2013) - 4.
 We support an exclusion amount for the state estate tax that is the same as the exclusion amount for the federal inheritance tax.
-(2023) - 6.
+(2023) - 5.
 We oppose efforts to impose a State Income Tax on the people of Washington State.
+(2009)

-(2009) - 7.
-We encourage the legislature to repeal the state capital gains tax.
-(2023) - 8.
+- 6. We encourage the legislature to repeal the state capital gains tax.
+(2023) - 7.
 We urge lawmakers to refrain from increasing fees simply to increase revenues.
 Instead, we believe the value of the service must be proportionate to the fees established.
-(2012) - 9.
+(2012) - 8.
 We support a constitutional amendment to limit the authority of the State Legislature to impose new or increased taxes without either a 2/3 super-majority vote of both houses and the approval of the Governor or an affirmative vote of the people.
-(2013) 10.
+(2013) - 9.
 We support changing tax laws to allow only wage earners, filing with a Social Security Number, authorization to file for Additional Child Tax Credits.
-(2012) - 11.
+(2012) - 10.
 We support federal legislation to modify the IRS tax code so that taxpayers cannot get a federal tax refund that is greater than the amount paid in during the tax year.
 If the taxpayer has a credit, it may be carried over to the following tax years.
-(2022)

-12. We support legislation to create a federal tax exemption for the first \$5,000 of income earned by agricultural students from projects completed in Grange, 4-H, FFA, and other youth organizations.
+(2022) 11.
+We support legislation to create a federal tax exemption for the first \$5,000 of income earned by agricultural students from projects completed in Grange, 4-H, FFA, and other youth organizations.
 (2022)